What is Workflow Analysis?

-Workflow analysis is the process by which your business examines data about its workflows, determines trends and improves their efficiency.
-In turn, this improves customer satisfaction and the competitiveness of the business itself.
+Workflow analysis is the process during which your business examines data about its workflows to identify trends and improve their efficiency.
+In turn, this improves employees engagement, customer satisfaction and the competitiveness of the business itself.

-In most cases, if you ask people why a particular workflow is setup the way it is, they’ll tell you “That’s how we’ve always done it.”
-The design probably made sense years ago but as the business and its environment have changed, the workflow was probably never updated.
+Quite often, if you ask people why a particular workflow is set up the way it is, they’ll tell you “That’s how we’ve always done it.”
+The design probably made sense years ago, but as the organization and its business environment have changed, the workflow was probably never updated.